Lennox Lewis: Legacy

 In 2018, Boxing News ranked Lewis as the third-greatest heavyweight of all time, behind Muhammad Ali and Joe Louis.
 While acknowledging that he could occasionally be vulnerable, the magazine stated that at his best, Lewis was as unbeatable as any heavyweight in history.
 In 2017, Boxing News also ranked Lewis as the second best British fighter of all time, after Jimmy Wilde.
 In the same year, The Ring magazine ranked Lewis as both the greatest heavyweight of the last thirty years and the joint-eleventh greatest heavyweight of all time (alongside Evander Holyfield), describing him as "a giant who fought with finesse" who beat every available contender.
 Thomas Hauser stated that the idea of Lewis having no chin was a myth, citing his rising from the powerful punch from Oliver McCall which floored Lewis for the first knockdown of his career, and suggesting that he was perhaps stopped prematurely.
 He also contended that the knockout punch from Hasim Rahman in their first fight would have knocked out anyone.
 In 2003, The Ring ranked Lewis 33rd in their list of greatest punchers of all time.

 Along with Ingemar Johansson and Rocky Marciano, Lewis is one of three world heavyweight champions to have retired with victories over every opponent he faced as a professional.
+Unlike Johansson, who lost twice to Floyd Patterson after winning their first bout, Lewis is the only heavyweight to have avenged all his in-ring defeats.
 He is also, along with Gene Tunney, Marciano and Vitali Klitschko, one of four heavyweight champions to have ended his career as world champion, and with a world title fight victory in his final fight.

 In 1999, he was named Fighter of the Year by the Boxing Writers Association of America, as well as BBC Sports Personality of the Year.
 In 2008, Lewis was inducted into Canada's Sports Hall of Fame.
 In 2009, in his first year of eligibility, Lewis was inducted into the International Boxing Hall of Fame.
 He was inducted into the Ontario Sports Hall of Fame in 2012.